 The consideration has been allocated to Ipswitch's tangible assets, identifiable intangible assets, and assumed liabilities based on their estimated fair values.
-The preliminary fair value estimates of the net assets acquired are based upon preliminary calculations and valuations, and those estimates and assumptions are subject to change as we obtain additional information for those estimates during the measurement period (up to one year from the acquisition date).
 The excess of the total consideration over the tangible assets, identifiable intangible assets, and assumed liabilities was recorded as goodwill.